+If not already removed, disconnect the drain line and remove the spring clip from the solar circuit relief valve at the top of the solar storage tank and remove the valve (refer to step 6).

+Warning: The solar circuit may be under pressure.
+Take care when removing the solar circuit relief valve, as a sudden discharge of pressurised hot vapour may be experienced.
+This discharge will create a sharp sound of vapour being released.

-- Place the end of the solar fluid hose into a graduated volumetric container and drain closed circuit fluid until the calculated volume of fluid has been drained or the level of fluid in the hose is at the desired level as marked on the solar storage tank. - It may be necessary to drain off the closed circuit fluid in small amounts, raising the hose back to the top of the solar storage tank and noting the level of the closed circuit fluid in the clear hose each time, so as not to drain below the desired level. - Note: The closed circuit fluid contains food grade additives (rust inhibitor, anti-freeze agent, colour) and is harmless to the environment.
-However, it is good practice to recover any excess fluid and remove from site for appropriate disposal. - Re-affix the hose to the same location on the side of the solar storage tank. - 19.
-If water has been added to or closed circuit fluid has been drained from the heat exchanger, recommence this procedure from step 9.
+Place the end of the solar fluid hose into a graduated volumetric container and drain closed circuit fluid until the level of fluid in the hose is at the desired level as marked on the solar storage tank.

+It may be necessary to drain off the closed circuit fluid in small amounts, raising the hose back to the top of the solar storage tank and noting the level of the closed circuit fluid in the clear hose each time, so as not to drain below the desired level.

+Note: The closed circuit fluid contains food grade additives (rust inhibitor, anti-freeze agent, colour) and is harmless to the environment.
+However, it is good practice to recover any excess fluid and remove from site for appropriate disposal.

+- Re-affix the hose to the same location on the side of the solar storage tank. - 20.
+If water has been added to or closed circuit fluid has been drained from the heat exchanger, recommence this procedure from step 10.

-Checking the Solar Circuit for Leaks
+Pressure Testing the Solar Circuit

-- 20. Close the heat exchanger drain valve. - 21.
+- 21. Close the heat exchanger drain valve. - 22.
 Refit the solar circuit relief valve, orientating the valve outlet to the rear of the solar storage tank.
 Secure with the spring clip.
-Reconnect the drain pipe to the valve. - 22.
+Reconnect the drain pipe to the valve. - 23.
 Switch on the electrical supply at the power outlet to the solar storage tank.

-⚠ Warning: Take care not to enter the area inside the solar storage tank behind the lower front cover whilst the power is on as the electrical circuit will be live.
+Warning: Take care not to enter the area inside the solar storage tank behind the front covers whilst the power is on as the electrical circuit will be live.